piwebcam/PiWebcam/PiWebcam/README.md

 IMAGE_ANALYSIS_ENABLE | If checked, upon a motion the image will be further analyzed with an AI model to detect a specific object
-IMAGE_ANALYSIS_TOKEN | The API key for authenticating against the AI service IMAGE_ANALYSIS_OBJECT | The object that must be present in the image to trigger the notification IMAGE_ANALYSIS_THRESHOLD | The confidence threshold in percentage for the ojbect to trigger the notification EMAIL_ENABLE | Enable email notifications
+IMAGE_ANALYSIS_TOKEN | The API key for authenticating against the AI service IMAGE_ANALYSIS_OBJECT | The object that must be present in the image to trigger the notification IMAGE_ANALYSIS_THRESHOLD | The probability threshold for the ojbect to trigger the notification EMAIL_ENABLE | Enable email notifications
 EMAIL_TO | Set email recipients
 EMAIL_SERVER | The mail server to use